7. Miscellaneous Assembly Directives

 7.4.
 Listing Control

-The assembler normally only lists source lines from the base file from which it is assembling, and does not list the results of macro calls and text insertions.
-The listing behavior may be manually controlled by the list directive.
+The assembler normally only lists lines from the base file, and does not list lines resulting from macro expansion (see Section 6.3) and USE insertions (see Section 7.1).
+This default may be overridden by the LIST directive.

 <symbolic directive> ::= LIST <expression>

-At all times, the assembler keeps a record of the number of macro or include nesting levels it is to include in the listing.
-The operand of the LIST directive is added to this counter.
-Thus, if the operand is positive, it will cause additional nesting levels to be listed, and if it is negative, it will suppress the listing of some number of nesting levels.
+At all times, the assembler keeps a record of the number of macro or USE nesting levels to be included in the listing.
+The operand of the LIST directive is adjusts this.
+Poitive operands cause that many additional levels to be listed.
+Negative operands cause that many fewer to be listed.

-The line containing the LIST directive will not be printed if it causes listing to be turned on or off.
-Thus, macros which use LIST directives to selectively list parts of their expansions will not clutter the listing with the LIST directives themselves.
+The line containing the LIST directive will not be printed if it causes listing to be turned on.

 7.5.
 Titles and Subtitles